msikma/pokesprite/README.md

 For that reason, it's recommended to minimize the amount of files included on a webpage.
 In the case of images, we can do this by putting them together in one single image, and then having multiple elements refer to different parts of that same image.
 This way, instead of requesting tons and tons of different images, we only need to request one.
 Minimizing connections is overwhelmingly the largest factor in reducing load times for websites.

-Aside from that, it's useful to have one central location for all these files.
+Aside from that, it's useful to have one central location for all these icons.

 Usage guide
 -----------